Whatever the weather a stroll along the seafronts of The Suffolk Coast is always a joy.

 A trip to Southwold, whatever the time of year, is always a joy.
 You’ll find plenty of parking close to Southwold Pier, making this an ideal starting point for your seafront stroll.

-Continue forwards, keeping the sea to your left and walk along Ferry Road.
-Stop in at The Sail Loft for lunch and a pint of Adnams before continuing on towards Southwold Harbour, where you can warm up and tuck into steaming hot fish and chips at The Harbour Inn.
+Continue forwards, keeping the sea to your left and walk along Ferry Road continuing on towards Southwold Harbour, where you can warm up and tuck into steaming hot fish and chips at The Harbour Inn.

 Walk back across the marshes and common, through the town and back towards the Pier, where you can finish the walk with a slice of cake and a cup of coffee at Southwold Boating Lake Tea Rooms, or head on to Southwold Pier and The Clockhouse or The Beach Café.

 Aldeburgh really is the place for a traditional seaside escape.
 The pastel-coloured 19th Century holiday villas line the promenade and the pebble beach with fisherman’s huts is just yards away.
 Don’t miss the chance to buy fish that’s as fresh as it gets!